Deep Neural Networks with Koopman Operators for Modeling and Control of Autonomous Vehicles: Simulation and Performance Evaluation

 For comparison, an EDMD and an ELM-EDMD were designed to show the effectiveness of the proposed approach.
 In the EDMD method, we used the kernel functions described in \cite{cibulka2019data} to construct the observable functions.
 We adopted thin plate spline radial basis functions as the basis functions and the kernel centers were chosen randomly with a normal distribution $N\left(m, s^{2}\right)$

-where $C \in \mathbb{R}^{m \times K}$ are the centers of the basis functions $\phi$, $s$ and $m$ are the standard deviation and mean of the data sets.
+where $C \in \mathbb{R}^{m \times (L+n)}$ are the centers of the basis functions $\phi$, $s$, and $m$ are the standard deviation and mean of the data sets.
 The ELM-EDMD method adopted the same structure as the EDMD approach, except for the kernel functions being replaced by the extreme learning machines for learning the observable functions.

-Also, a MLP method was also used for comparison, in order to show the strength of our approach in terms of modeling and robustness.The structure of the MLP method was chosen as $[n+m\ \ 32\ \ 64\ \ 128\ \ 128\ \ 64\ \ 32 \ n]$.
+Also, a DNN method was used for comparison, to show the strength of our approach in terms of modeling and robustness.The structure of the DNN method was chosen as $[n+m\ \ 32\ \ 64\ \ 128\ \ 128\ \ 64\ \ 32 \ n]$.
 Two scenarios are considered in the comparison.
-In the first scenario, all the parameters were regarded as optimization variables to be learned, while in the second scenario, an additional hidden and bias layer were added in the Deep EDMD method and the MLP method respectively, where weights and biases were updated randomly with a normal distribution during the whole training process.
-The loss function adopted in MLP was given as follows:
+In the first scenario, all the parameters were regarded as optimization variables to be learned, while in the second scenario, an additional hidden layer was added in the Deep EDMD method and the DNN method respectively, where weights and biases were updated randomly with a normal distribution during the whole training process.
+The loss function adopted in DNN was given as follows:

-where $\hat{x}_{i}=M(\hat{x}_{i-1})$ denotes the predicted next state, $\theta_M$ is the trainable weights and biases of MLP.
+where $\hat{x}_{i}=M(\hat{x}_{i-1})$ denotes the predicted next state, $\theta_M$ is the trainable weights and biases of DNN.
 The first term denotes the multi-step predicted loss, the second term is the infinite norm to penalize the largest error of the prediction, and the last term is the $l_2$ regularization term used for avoiding over-fitting.
 And the $\beta_1$, $\beta_2$ and $\beta_3$ are the weights of each term and their values are shown in Table \ref{tab:training_hyperparameters}.
-The EDMD method was trained in the MATLAB 2017b environment with an Intel i9-9900K@3.6GHz, while the methods of Deep EDMD, ELM-EDMD, and MLP were trained using the Python API in Tensorflow \cite{abadi2016tensorflow} framework with an Adam optimizer \cite{kingma2014adam}, using a NVIDIA GeForce GTX 2080 Ti GPU.
+The EDMD method was trained in the MATLAB 2017b environment with an Intel i9-9900K@3.6GHz, while the methods of Deep EDMD, ELM-EDMD, and DNN were trained using the Python API in Tensorflow \cite{abadi2016tensorflow} framework with an Adam optimizer \cite{kingma2014adam}, using an NVIDIA GeForce GTX 2080 Ti GPU.